bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

         read only = no
     EOF

-After any changes are made to the /etc/samba/smb.conf configuration file issue the "testparm" command to sanity check the new configuration, then restart the samba service as follows.
+Issue the "testparm" command to sanity check the new configuration, then restart the samba service as follows.

     testparm
     systemctl restart smbd nmbd

+After any changes are made to the /etc/samba/smb.conf configuration file the above commands should be issued.

 The server is now serving the following folders